Iberdrola: Post-WWII

 In April 2023, Iberdrola signed a memorandum of understanding with Mexico Infrastructure Partners to sell 8539 MW of capacity from its gas-fired plants, and its 103 MW wind asset La Venta III as part of the $6 billion deal.
 The company remained the primary private producer of renewable energy in Mexico, and this initiative is in line with its carbon reduction goals.

 The company entered into a strategic partnership with the Abu Dhabi-based company Masdar to jointly develop the 476 MW Baltic Eagle offshore wind farm in the German Baltic Sea in summer 2023.

 In July 2023, Iberdrola agreed on a deal with Vodafone to provide renewable energy across three countries – Spain, Portugal and Germany with 410GWh of solar energy from newly constructed solar plants.

 As of the summer of 2023, 7,100 MW of new renewables capacity is under construction globally for a total investment of €12 billion, of which 3,000 MW relates to offshore wind.

 According to the data published by the National Securities Market Commission (CNMV) in July 2023, the company has increased its renewables installed capacity by 6.5% worldwide in the last 12 months, reaching a total of 41,246 MW.

 As of 2023, the company has a workforce of 41,000 employees and assets of more than €160 billion.
 In 2023, Iberdrola's net profit for the first half rose to €2.52 billion from 2.08 billion euros a year earlier.

 The European Investment Bank and Iberdrola have signed a €1 billion financing arrangement in 2023 to develop 19 solar power plants and three onshore wind farms in Spain, Portugal, and Germany.
 70% of the plants will be built in rural areas impacted by the transition to net-zero and cohesion zones.
 The projects will generate enough green energy to power over 1 million households on average each year.

-In 2024, Iberdrola reaches an agreement to purchase the remaining 18.4% of its US subsidiary, Avangrid and inauguration of the group's fourth offshore wind farm, Saint Brieuc, in France.
+In 2024, Iberdrola reaches an agreement to purchase the remaining 18.4% of its US subsidiary, Avangrid and inauguration of the group's fourth offshore wind farm, Saint-Brieuc in France.

+Since the beginning of 2025, Unión General de Trabajadores, Workers' Commissions, and European Labour Authority, representing a majority of Iberdrola employees, have been in negotiations for updated contracts.
+Unionists allege that executive chairman's José Ignacio Sánchez Galán's salary of "40,000 euros per day, [is] more than the average of the staff per year", and desire wages pegged to inflation and increased labor protections.

 In May 2025, the company received a £600 million loan from the National Wealth Fund to upgrade the UK's power grid.